Bookmark

 • How to adapt to the abilities and interests of each child.

 About Bookmark Reading Charity: Bookmark Reading Charity was set up in 2018 by Sharon Pindar, who experienced first-hand the impact that poor literacy skills had on her mother.
-Bookmark is committed to helping children fulfil their true potential by harnessing the power and support of the community.
+Bookmark is committed to helping children fulfil their true potential by harnessing the power and support of the community and promoting a reading for pleasure culture in primary schools, with a focus on supporting children in the most disadvantaged communities.

 Literacy Hive Likes: